What is an Ombudsman?

 • Helps resolve concerns that affect residents

-• Protects resident’s rights
+• Protects residents’ rights

 • Promotes resident-directed care